mbahvw/kit-katacoda-scenarios/kubectl-advance/step12.md

-# Additional resource - Will be added soon.
+# Additional resources will be added soon.